City League Update: Fall sports take next step forward

-Having waited longer than the rest of central Ohio to begin the fall sports season, City League programs are getting closer to returning to competition, with some football teams set to kick off Sept.
-17.
+Having waited longer than the rest of central Ohio to begin the fall sports season, some City League programs could begin competition the week of Monday, Sept.
+14.

 Columbus City Schools announced Aug.
 27 that programs in cross country, football, golf, soccer, girls tennis and girls volleyball had been cleared to resume practicing after being suspended since Aug.
 14 because of the COVID-19 coronavirus pandemic.

 “We think the week of Sept.
 14 is probably as best we can do since most schools outside of the City (League) have already started,” Beechcroft boys soccer coach Derek Hone said.
 “Most of our teams are still in the process of getting legal paperwork and getting their teams and cultures back together.
 (The) 2020 (season) will be quite different for us.”

 In 2019, there were seven City-South Division and seven City-North programs in boys soccer and a combined six girls soccer programs among the two divisions.
 Mifflin beat Briggs 2-0 for the boys title and Whetstone defeated Centennial 1-0 for the girls championship.

 According to Hone, once an official schedule is completed, it is expected that each of the soccer programs will only play other City opponents and then have a City tournament rather than entering the Central District postseason.

 “We’re just excited to have the opportunity to play in 2020,” Hone said.
 “There was an effort to create a (Beechcroft) girls program this fall and that has fallen through so we will be adding a few females to our roster and adjusting to the different dynamics this season.
 (This year) has provided a little reflection on perspective and priorities.”